anhdt1911/anhdt1911/README.md

-- 👋 Hi, I’m @anhdt1911
+- 👋 Hi there, I’m @anhdt1911
-- 👀 I’m interested in everythings
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently js and its framework
+- 🌱 Typescript, Rust and Golang
 - 📫 How to reach me : anhdt1911.work@gmail.com

 <!---